flu-crew/TreeSort/README.md

 Here the star symbol (\*) indicates the segment that will used as the backbone phylogeny - reassortment events will be inferred relative to this phylogeny (HA in this case).
 Note that the backbone phylogeny should be **rooted**, whereas trees for other segments can be unrooted (see [TreeTime](https://github.com/neherlab/treetime) for good rooting options for RNA viruses).
 The csv descriptor file for the above table should not contain the header, and it can be found [here](tutorial/descriptor-swH1-HANA.csv).

-Having the descriptor file, TreeSort can be run as follows (from the tutorial folder)
+Having the descriptor file, TreeSort can be run as follows (from within the tutorial folder)
 ```
 treesort -i descriptor-swH1-HANA.csv -o swH1-HA.annotated.tre
 ```